isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/shuqun-secondary-introduction-to-microbit.md

 ---
-layout: simple-page
-title: Introduction to Micro:bit
+title: 'Introduction to Micro:bit'
 permalink: /shuqun-secondary-introduction-to-microbit/
-breadcrumb: Secondary School - design and technology
+breadcrumb: 'Secondary School - design and technology'

 ---

 Students will be introduced to the microbit and given 6 fun activities to try.